se-edu/learningresources/contents/ios/IntroToIos.md

 ## Why iOS?

-In the mobile world, [2 operating systems dominate the whole market share: iOS and Android](https://www.theverge.com/2017/2/16/14634656/android-ios-market-share-blackberry-2016).
-While Android boasts higher market share in terms of the total number of hardware devices running the operating system, iOS is no slouch in other aspects, especially those important to us sofware engineers.
+[2 operating systems dominate the whole market share: iOS and Android](https://www.theverge.com/2017/2/16/14634656/android-ios-market-share-blackberry-2016).
+While more devices are running Android compared to iOS, given below are some areas in which iOS outshines Android:

 #### Better compatibility and standardisation